xieweiAlex/English_Learning/GOT/GOT4.md

 There's only one lord of the **Vale**, the others can be **hang**. **Lurking** and **simpering** on the **stairs** like **buzzards**, the moment my husband died, trying to get their **claws** in me.
 The **deed** is done. **Faded** into nothing.
 A **strong case** against **Tyrion**
-This is before he married your father and moved to the North.
+This is before she married your father and moved to the North.
 By the time you were born, your father's **austerity** has become hers.
 Petyr had three **crates** brought all the way from King's Landing.
 In their cluthes and **tried** for murder.
 Fish.
 The **sigil** of House Tully